salihkes/Metaversum-Salihanum/README.md

 ### Immersive Experience
 - **Spherical Planet Gameplay**: The entire game world takes place on a realistic spherical planet with authentic planetary gravity mechanics that affect movement and physics
 - **Full VR Support**: Complete OpenXR integration.
 This project was built to support both traditional and virtual reality modes
 - **Spatial Voice Chat**: 3D positional audio with real-time microphone streaming and room-based voice rooms.
-This is achieved by a Python script until I figure out how Godot handles this
+This was achieved by a seperate Python script until recently, now it is built in and works on both VR and Desktop.
-- **Live TV Streaming**: A system for streaming content, whether it be live or pre-defined, via Python scripts
+- **Live Media Streaming**: A system for streaming content, whether it be live or pre-defined, via Python scripts.
 - **Real-time Multiplayer**: Dual WebSocket architecture with live player synchronization
 - **Custom Accessories**: Wearable items system (Antlers, HeadType2) with dynamic attachment
 - **Dynamic Environment**: Custom sky shaders, water effects, atmospheric lighting, adjustable graphics depending on your device (you can manually override it if you want to), and day/night cycles (this can be disabled)
+- **Plot System**: As this is a personal Metaverse, you should be able to own personal property to express yourself, hence there is a plot system and furniture decoration system.

+#### Plot & Property System
+- **User-owned plot boundaries**: 3D spatial boundaries with owner-based permissions
+- **Persistent object placement**: Objects placed in plots are saved to per-plot JSON files
+- **Server-side validation**: Position checks ensure users can only place objects in their own plots
+- **Teleportation system**: `/teleport <location>` or `/teleport <your plot name>` (Also works for Public Property and Locations)
+- **Plot metadata tracking**: Boundaries, owner, object count, creation date

+### Media Broadcasting System
+A in-world media streaming infrastructure with **four distinct modes**:
+- **Video Playback**: Stream pre-recorded video files with synchronized audio
+- **Desktop Broadcasting**: Real-time screen + audio capture (Windows/macOS)
+- **Live Stream Ingestion**: Rebroadcast HLS/M3U8 streams
+- **Universal Streaming**: VLC-based fallback for maximum URL compatibility

+**Features:**
+- Cross-platform capture (Windows GDI, macOS AVFoundation)
+- Letterboxing/pillarboxing with aspect ratio preservation
+- Multiple audio source fallbacks (VB-Audio Virtual Cable, Stereo Mix, etc.)
+- Real-time JPEG encoding with adaptive quality
+- Thread-safe WebSocket broadcasting to multiple viewers
+- Synchronized audio/video with 48kHz stereo PCM

+**Use cases:**
+- Shared movie nights in VR
+- Live event viewing parties (sports, concerts, etc.)
+- Desktop sharing/presentations
+- In-world video displays and screens

 ### Build Tools (Offline Studio Mode)
 A complete ROBLOX Studio-inspired building system that works entirely offline, allowing creative freedom without platform dependency.
 Please note that as its offline, multiplayer capacities are not ENABLED.
 If you somehow create a server of the scene playerworkpace.tscn, other players wont see your builds.
 This is intentional, but may be changed in the future if a building game is desired rather than a metaverse: